shuklaashishkumar/HybridRetrievalWebFallback/README.md

 You’ll likely need these nodes:

-    retrieve — query vector store (Chroma)
+    1. retrieve — query vector store (Chroma)

-    grade— use an LLM (or scoring heuristic) to judge relevance / confidence.
+    2. grade— use an LLM (or scoring heuristic) to judge relevance / confidence.

-    route — decide whether to go to web or build answer directly.
+    3. route — decide whether to go to web or build answer directly.

-    web_search— fallback to Tavily API if docs are missing or low quality.
+    4. web_search— fallback to Tavily API if docs are missing or low quality.

-    answer — final synthesis (e.g., RAG answer generation with context).
+    5. answer — final synthesis (e.g., RAG answer generation with context).

-2. VectorDB Retrieval Node

-def retrieve_from_vectordb(state):
-    query = state["query"]
-    docs = vectordb.similarity_search(query, k=5)
-    return {"docs": docs}

-3. Grading Node

-    You can use an LLM to grade each doc for relevance, or a simple similarity threshold.

-4. Routing Logic

-    If the grade is too low or no docs found → go to Tavily search.

-5. Tavily Search Node

-6. Answer Builing Node

 ⚡ Additional Pro Tips